 What is SSL Inspection?

 SSL Inspection is used to unlock encrypted sessions, check the encrypted packets, identify and block threats.
 It can also be referred to as; SSL Decryption, SSL Interception, HTTPS Inspection, HTTPS Scanning, and is part of the CASB (Cloud Access Security Broker) solution.

 More and more public websites are moving to HTTPS, which means communications and data sent between the web server and client (i.e. an end user browsing the internet) are encrypted.

 Wdesk and SSL Inspection Service or Appliance

-SSL Inspection services are known to cause performance issues with Wdesk web applications.
+SSL Inspection services are known to cause performance issues with the Workiva platform.
 In order to remedy this, the wdesk.com domain and all wdesk.com subdomains need to bypass the SSL inspection policy.
 If SSL Inspection is not bypassed for all wdesk.com subdomains, it is likely the end user will experience slowdowns or connections issues.